pgspider/sqlite_fdw/README.md

 ### User mapping

-There is no user or password conceptions in SQlite, hence `sqlite_fdw` no need any `CREATE USER MAPPING` command.
+There is no user or password conceptions in SQLite, hence `sqlite_fdw` no need any `CREATE USER MAPPING` command.
 About access problems see in [CREATE USER MAPPING options](#create-user-mapping-options).

 ### Create foreign table
 All `CREATE FOREIGN TABLE` SQL commands can be executed as a normal PostgreSQL user if there were correct `GRANT USAGE ON FOREIGN SERVER`.
 No need PostgreSQL supersuer for secirity reasons but also works with PostgreSQL supersuer.